landtechnologies/technical-challenge/land-ownership/README.md

 ## Guidelines

-- Aim to spend **no more than 3 hours** on the challenge.
-We are wary of your personal time and account for this.
-We would rather see de-scoping and reasoning than hours of extra work!
+Spend a **maximum of 3 hours** on this challenge.

-- Our [Engineering Principles](https://engineering.land.tech/principles)... to give context as to how we work
+Your time is valuable, so DO focus on:

-- We value simplicity... "less is more"
+- Demonstrating clarity of thought.
-- We value elegant solutions and clean code
+- Demonstrating mastery of your chosen stack, where relevant.
-- We **_really_** value tests (especially test-driven code as it is central to how we work!)
+- Making sure we can easily run, test, and understand your solution.

-- We value clean, concise, understandable documentation (a `README.md` is sufficient) as part of communication and an entry point to the solution.
-Remember "less is more".
+DO NOT:

-- We would like to be able to run the code as if developing locally
+- Create an entire production-ready enterprise-grade application.

-- Assume we may not have certain dependencies installed on our laptops!
+You can use any tech stack, but for reference we use node.js, python, shell and docker.

-- If you have any questions please get in touch! engineering@land.tech
+You may wish to have a quick read of [Our Engineering Principles](https://engineering.land.tech/principles) and [Our Tech Radar](https://engineering.land.tech/radar/).

-There is no restriction on the technology stack you choose to use, however bear in mind that we use mostly work in node.js, python, shell and docker.
-If in doubt, keep it simple - we like simplicity!
+**If in doubt, keep it simple - we like simplicity!**

 ## Background